casper-army/casperarmy-docs/docs/intro.md

 ## Summary

-To summarise, the CasperArmy platform will do the following.
+To summarise, the CasperArmy platform will do the following:

     Develop project ideas using our unique incubation system, providing guidance from start to finish Provide transparency to the Casper community, and give them a voice to influence decisions on projects